Career Transition Resources

 career path and elect to explore one of the options available to them below.
 These include:

-an established clinic with other dental colleagues, resources are available to assist you in making informed
+an established clinic with other dental colleagues, resources are available to assist you in making good

 option of continuing your military service in the National Guard or US Army Reserves.
 There are many ways